TimHanewich/tetris-ai-mini/article.md

 1. Initialize a new neural network.
 2. Collect a few hundred **state, action, reward** experiences through a combination of selecting the moves the model *thinks are best* (
     1. Convert the state of the current game to a list of integers.
     2. Select a move to play based on what the model *thinks* is best but is probably not because the model doesn't know anything yet!)  or a random move.
 A random move is occasionally selected to encourage **exploration**.
-Read more about exploratation vs. exploration [here](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma).
+Read more about exploration vs. exploitation [here](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma).
     3. Execute (play) the move and observe the reward that was given for that move.
     4. Store this **state, action, reward** "experience" into a collection.
 3. Loop through all of these collected **state, action, reward** experiences, one by one, each time training on the experience (updating the neural networks weights) to better approximate the correct reward given a state and action.